John Ford, John Ford and John Ford.

 - The Sun Shines Bright which despite its Executive Meddling, he felt was a film he achieved what he wanted to.
 Another obscure title.

 - Production Posse: Ford used the same actors across all his films - what became known as the "John Ford Stock Company" - because he could count on them to perform as he needed.
 They included John Wayne, Jimmy Stewart, Henry Fonda, Maureen O'Hara, and Ward Bond, as well as Harry Carey, Victor McLaglen, Barry Fitzgerald, and his brother Francis Ford.
 Towards the end in The Sixties there were Woody Strode, Patrick Wayne (John's son), and Jeffrey Hunter.
+The most frequent is Jack Pennick, who appeared in a staggering forty-one Ford movies.

 - Rated M for Manly: In John Ford's World, Real Men ride horses, drink whiskey, start fights, love their women, and save the planet.
 Usually by Thursday, Friday at the latest.
 At least that's how he was seen for the majority of his life.
 But this is a Flanderization, his films on careful viewing with attention to context and his great technique show that he developed a Myth Arc in his Westerns and Non-Westerns about older communities being replaced by modern, soulless ones, and minorities playing a major role.
 His Westerns moreover constantly highlight the violence and hypocrisy that went into the building of America.